Reveal-AI-DE/GenFlow/site/content/en/docs/contributing/development-environment.md

   python manage.py createsuperuser
   ```

-- Install npm packages for UI (run the following command from GenFlow root directory):
+- Install npm packages for UI (run the following command from GeniFlow root directory):

   ```bash
   yarn --frozen-lockfile
   ```

-### Run GenFlow
+### Run GeniFlow

-- Start npm UI debug server (run the following command from GenFlow root directory):
+- Start npm UI debug server (run the following command from GeniFlow root directory):
-  - If you want to run GenFlow in localhost:
+  - If you want to run GeniFlow in localhost:
     ```sh
-    yarn run start:genflow-ui
+    yarn run start:geniflow-ui
     ```
-  - If you want to access GenFlow from outside of your host:
+  - If you want to access GeniFlow from outside of your host:
     ```sh
-    GF_UI_HOST='<YOUR_HOST_IP>' GF_UI_PORT='<YOUR_PORT>' yarn run start:genflow-ui
+    GF_UI_HOST='<YOUR_HOST_IP>' GF_UI_PORT='<YOUR_PORT>' yarn run start:geniflow-ui
     ```
 - Open a new terminal window.
-- Run VScode from the virtual environment (run the following command from GenFlow root directory):
+- Run VScode from the virtual environment (run the following command from GeniFlow root directory):

   ```sh
   source .env/bin/activate && code
   ```

-- Inside VScode, Open GenFlow root dir
+- Inside VScode, Open GeniFlow root dir

 - Select `server: debug` configuration and run it (F5) to run REST server and its workers
 - Make sure that `Uncaught Exceptions` option under breakpoints section is unchecked